kbarry91/UDACITY-API-Development-and-Documentation-project/frontend/README.md

 ## DO NOT PROCEED: ENDPOINT SPOILERS

-> Only read the below to confirm your notes regarding the expected API endpoint behavior based on reading the frontend codebase.
+> Only read the below to confirm your notes regarding the expected API endpoint behaviour based on reading the frontend codebase.

-### Expected endpoints and behaviors
+### Expected endpoints and behaviours

 `GET '/categories'`